Laf111/CEMU-Batch-Framework/README.md

     - if you use external mlc01 folders per user, import all of them
     - if you use a CEMU installs per user, register all installs with importing mlc01 data

 When done, you can copy the whole directory containing your games and BatchFw install folder on an external drive to make your games library portable.
-To play on a new host, install CEMU on the new host and install BatchFw from the external device to create shortcuts (users already defined on another host are imported automatically, online files as well).
+To play on a new host, install CEMU on the new host and install BatchFw from the external device to create shortcuts (users and trird party software already defined on another host are imported automatically, online files as well).

 Settings are saved by host (and per users).
-Transferable cache, controller profiles, graphic packs are shared/completed by all hosts.
+Transferable cache, controller profiles, graphic packs are shared/completed by all users on all hosts.